arghac14/GLUG/README.md

 # GLUG
-Official site for GNX-Linux User Group of NSEC.
+Official site for Linux User Group of NSEC.